Shadab-ZED24/demyst-cli-app/README.md

 You need typer and requests module to run this tool

-Note: ODD numbers will not be acceptable for this program
+Note: ODD numbers will not be acceptable for this program, only first 20 Even Numbers will be accepted.